Discovering...

 UNESCO World Heritage Film Star

-Ksar Ait Ben Haddou
+Ksar Ait Benhaddou

 The hilltop granary

-Gladiator slave market scenes, Alexander (2004)
+Gladiator slave market scenes, Alexander (2004), Jesus of Nazareth

-Game of Thrones Astapor
+Game of Thrones — Astapor

 Ramparts & Skala du Port